 In December 2017, a claim for damages was filed with the Regional Court Frankfurt am Main against Deutsche Bank AG in the amount of approximately € 155 million (excluding interest).
 In 2006, Deutsche Bank AG (indirectly, through a special-purpose vehicle) entered into transactions according to which the plaintiff transferred certain lease assets to the special-purpose vehicle against, among others things, receipt of a preference dividend.
 The plaintiff alleges that Deutsche Bank had entered into an agreement with it under which Deutsche Bank provided flawed contractual documentation as a result of which the German tax authorities have disallowed the plaintiff's expected tax savings.
-At a hearing in September 2018, the court indicated that it intended to dismiss the claims.
-The plaintiff filed a post-hearing brief arguing that the claims should not be dismissed.
-In December 2018, the court issued an advisory order according to which Deutsche Bank AG is required to respond to the plaintiff's brief, and scheduled a further hearing for the end of June 2019.
-On 27 June 2019, the oral hearing took place before the Regional Court Frankfurt.
-On 26 July 2019, the Regional Court Frankfurt decided in favor of DB and fully dismissed the claim.
-This decision is not final and binding yet.
+The Regional Court Frankfurt am Main fully dismissed the claim on July 26, 2019.
+The plaintiff has appealed this decision to the Higher Regional Court Frankfurt am Main.